gustycooper/gustycooper.github.io/labs/labs_lab06_02.md

 **Points**: Complete this entire section for 20 points.

 By completing this section, you will have a better appreciation of Java’s ArrayLists, which as we know can grow and shrink.
 We can create Java’s ArrayLists to hold any object.
-We will create a simplified a simplified version of a ArrayLists<Integer> that only contains Java ints.
+We will create simplified version of a ArrayLists<Integer> that only contains Java ints.

 Create a Java MyIntegers class that will contain a private int[] array along with various methods for manipulating the MyIntegers.
 The MyIntegers class will allow you to become proficient in basic array algorithms such as the following.